-When you have worked hard for years or months to build your credibility as a startup in your industry, it becomes quite discouraging to imagine that your good brand name could get tarnished in a matter of seconds.
+Managing a PR crisis the right way is crucial when you have worked hard for years or months to build credibility as a startup in your industry.
+After all, it’s quite discouraging to imagine that your good brand name could get tarnished in a matter of seconds.

-For instance, Uber is one of those companies that had a huge PR crisis and big questions were asked of their credibility a lot in recent years.
-There were concerns of sexual harassment and a gender bias against women by top management.
+Uber is actually one of those companies.
+That had a huge PR crisis and many big questions have been asked about their credibility over the years.
+There were concerns about sexual harassment and gender bias against women by top management.
 There also happened to be a movement fueled by taxi drivers in a hashtag labeled #deleteUber that saw over 200,000 users delete the application and install the rival Lyft app.
-Even worse a legal battle between Uber and its investor Google led to more bad press for Uber.
+Even worse, a legal battle between Uber and its investor Google led to more bad press for Uber.
 In fact, Business Insider has documented the Uber in Crisis series with all the bad things that went wrong for the startup in 2017.

-However, Uber also had big name investors like Jeff Bezos, Chris Sacca, Garrett Camp, Matt Cohler, and Google that had put hundreds of millions of dollars into the company.
-To fail was just not an option, no matter what.
-Despite the bad press, it still commands the largest market in the online taxi-hailing business in the United States.
-The question we are asking is, does your startup have the “no matter what” kind of money?
+However, Uber also had big-name investors like Jeff Bezos, Chris Sacca, Garrett Camp, Matt Cohler, and Google that had put hundreds of millions of dollars into the company.
+Failing was just not an option, no matter what.
+Despite the bad press, Uber still commands the largest market in the online taxi-hailing business in the United States.
+The question we are asking is, does your startup have the money to tide you over during a crisis, no matter what?
 99% of startups don’t.

-What would you do if you were hit by a crisis that led to negative coverage in the media.
-There is the saying that “bad publicity is still publicity” but that kind of publicity may also be the reason why you fail and disappear from the face of startups on earth.
+What would you do if you were hit by a crisis that led to negative coverage in the media?
+Many people believe “bad publicity is still publicity” but that kind of publicity may also be the reason why you fail and disappear from the face of the earth.

-Handling a PR crisis needs to be approached directly with caution, confidence, and honesty in a timely manner.
+When handling a PR crisis, you need to approach the situation directly with caution, confidence, and honesty in a timely manner.
 Here is our ideal approach:

 With advance planning, you will have pre-approved responses for the media, social media, and any other outlets.
 This will mostly help you to stay in control of things, not to eliminate the entire crisis.
 You can avoid a lot of the negative consequences by saying the right things at the right time whenever a PR crisis breaks.

-Additionally, in this age of entire companies being based on the internet, it is important to have a plan for any structures that might fail in the event of negative media attention.
+Additionally, in this age of the internet.
+It is important to have a plan for any structures that might fail in the event of negative media attention.

 For instance, if your site is used to handling a load of 10k users in traffic, can it withstand a surge of over 100k visitors in one day?
-Can the surge in traffic be sustained such that the website doesn’t fail leading to stopping of operations?
-If your website goes down when you are in crisis, it jeopardizes your business, your customers won’t have access to the services they have paid for, and you end up having a crisis within a crisis.
+Can the surge in traffic be sustained such that the website doesn’t fail, effectively stopping your operations?
+If your website goes down when you are in crisis, it jeopardizes your business.
+Your customers won’t have access to the services they have paid for, and you end up having a crisis within a crisis.

 Additionally, can your support team handle a string of emails from concerned customers who are worried about your service as a result of the negative coverage you are getting?
 You might find yourself in a communication crisis with your customers if you do not plan for this early.